 Martina at Elegant 40 lives in Praha, Czechia.
 This town is known as the Golden City in Europe.
 She blogs just for joy and inspiration.
 On her blog, she shares her ideas and creations from fashion, focusing on dressing, makeup and hairstyles.
 Her outfits are often inspired by old times without looking old-fashioned as she takes modern pieces.
-She works with classic pieces and adds her own twist with unexpected colors for the accessories like the orange pumps and bag in the right photo above.
+She works with classic pieces and adds her own twist with unexpected colors for the accessories like the orange pumps and bag in the photo above.
 The beautiful coat dress is DIY.
 She matches the colors of her accessories.

 Natalia at In the Writer’s Closet

 Natalia the blogger at In the Writers Closet is an author and fashion lover living in the US.
 Technically, Natalia’s roots are in Asia since she is originally from Siberia.
 However, historically Siberia (and Alaska) belonged to Russia.
 Of course, Russia is partly Europe and culturally has many ties to Europe, including fashion.
 Natalia doesn’t consider her style typical Russian, but for sure Russian dressing influenced her in early childhood.
 She said that while her Mom when visiting her in the US, considered her personal style as American, Americans (including me) see the Russian roots.
 For my money, her style is a great example of what makes great personal style.
 A stunning America-Eurasian fusion.

 Krystyna is the stylist and blogger at Balakier Style .
 She lives in Poland in Wrocław.
 Fashion have been her passion all her life.
 She attributes her great style to the help of her mother and grandmother in developing her taste and urging her to pay attention to what other well-dressed people wear.
 Her signature style picked up elements from her life abroad.